Reviews You Can Rely On

 With its compact size, excellent image quality, and a myriad of additional features, the Fujifilm Instax Mini LiPlay came out on top as the best instant camera that we tested.
 Its sleek and thin design makes it incredibly easy to carry around, as it will fit in any bag and most pockets.
 Many of the smaller cameras sacrifice image quality for portability, but not this one.
 The LiPlay is a hybrid that utilizes the best parts of digital and film, all in one convenient and compact package.
 The review screen, in-camera filters, and frames offer quick and easy creative control over the image, and the digital storage option allows for more than one copy of a photo to be printed.
 A world of possibilities opens up with the use of a compatible app.
 By connecting your phone to the Mini LiPlay, features like remote capture, time stamping, and adding recorded sounds via a scannable QR code are easily accessible.
 Although some of the prints came out a bit dark, this camera's numerous settings give the user more creative control, enabling them to get a great shot in any situation.

-The Mini LiPlay comes with a bit of a learning curve.
-Though the ability to make adjustments in the camera's settings is helpful, the additional control features, especially those offered by the app, require a little more time to grow accustomed to.
+There is a little bit of a learning curve to the Mini LiPlay.
+Though the ability to make adjustments in the camera's settings is helpful, the additional control features, particularly those offered by the app, require a bit more time to grow accustomed to.
 When using the autofocus setting, the printed photos often turn out dark, so it's important to get the settings just right for different types of light.
-The camera is less point-and-shoot-ready, meaning it's more difficult for anyone to just pick it up and start snapping pics.
-If you're searching for a camera that you can easily pass around a party, other models require less time to understand.
-Still, the Instax Mini LiPlay has supreme portability, takes high-quality photos, and offers numerous creative options, making it the best of the bunch.
+Also, the camera is less point-and-shoot-ready, so it's more challenging for anyone to just pick it up and start snapping pics.
+If you're shopping for an instant camera that you can easily pass around a party, other models require less time to figure out, like the Fujifilm Instax Square SQ1, which is a film camera and a bit more straightforward.
+Overall, we love the Instax Mini LiPlay's supreme portability, high-quality photos, and numerous creative options and it's our favorite of the bunch.

 Read more: Fujifilm Instax Mini LiPlay review